CNS Vital Signs Academic Research Users

 What is the Neurocognition Index?

 The Neurocognition Index reflects the overall or global neurocognitive functioning of the test taker.
 It is an average or the standard scores for five of the domains (composite memory, psychomotor speed, reaction time, complex attention and cognitive flexibility) that reflect the patient's performance on each assessment.
+Providers are encouraged to review each individual domain and not just the NCI.

 What operating systems does the CNS Vital Signs VS4 local software run on?